robnixon/robnixon.github.io/README.md

 Hi, my name is Robert Nixon and I:
 - Study Computer Science
-- Work in computer sofware
+- Work in computer software
 - Chair the Green Party of England and Wales in North Oxfordshire

 and occasionally: